• Home

 Values, Principles and Behaviours Defined

-Values: The regard that something is held to deserve; the importance, worth, or usefulness of something.
+Values: What we hold important.
+It's the idea that something is held to deserve the importance, worth, or usefulness of something.
 In short, it's what we hold important.

 Values, Principles and Behaviours Compared